Minamehr/Manuscripts/Dysbiosis-and-Functional-Shifts-IBS/galaxy/gene_catalogue.md

 ## Downstream processing

-Taxonomic annotation, functional annotation, read mapping, Samsum abundance estimation, and FPKM output were performed outside Galaxy and are documented in:
+Taxonomic and functional annotation, read mapping to the nucleotide gene catalogue, and gene-abundance estimation with Samsum using the reported FPKM values were performed outside Galaxy.

-`../script/Gene Annotation and Abundance`